IBM/maximo-workday/README.md

 * In App Connect, import the [setup flow](maximo_workday_intial_setup_crafts.yaml) and the [integration events flow](maximo_workday_get_integration_events.yaml) using these [instructions](https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.ace.icp.doc/certc_exportingimportingapiflows.htm)
 * Open each flow and update the Maximo and Workday Connector node accounts wth your own [accounts](https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.ace.icp.doc/certc_connectingtoaccounts.html).

-### Test Run the Flows
+### 6. Test Run the Flows in App Connect
 * In App Connect run the setup crafts flow you imported in the previous step.
 Stop the flow after 10 minutes.
 * Check that the crafts have been added in Maximo.
 * In App Connect Run the get integrations event flow you imported in the previous step.
 The flow will run every 5 minutes.
 Change the flow scheduler to once per day if you only expect your employee data to change once per day.
 * Check that the users and labors have been added in Maximo.
 * In Maximo create a new Maximo Worker Order and assign a labor that was replicated from Workday.
+* Use the [App Connect logs](https://developer.ibm.com/integration/docs/app-connect/troubleshooting/viewing-app-connect-logs-in-the-log-viewer/) to trouble shoot App Connect Message Flows you imported and configured.

-### 6. Map Additional Attributes
+### 7. Extend the Code Pattern by Mapping Additional Attributes
 * To share attributes across Maximo and Workday map objects shown in the architecture steps
 * Add any other mappings for attributes your organization needs in the App Connect message flow.
-* Be careful to not exceed the maximum character length allowed for an Maximo objec'ts attribute.
+* Be careful to not exceed the maximum character length allowed for an Maximo object attribute and map the data types for number, string, array or object.

-Data Types
-The data type you select from the Data tab of the Profile Properties dialog box must match the data type defined for the Lead or Contact field in Salesforce.
-Preference attributes require Boolean data types for the Lead or Contact field in Salesforce.
-* Use the [App Connect logs](https://developer.ibm.com/integration/docs/app-connect/troubleshooting/viewing-app-connect-logs-in-the-log-viewer/) to trouble shoot
+* Initially map the minium requires attributes for a given flow.

 ## References
 See the [references document](references.md) for the list of references used to create this Code Pattern.